Alirasheed786/bayt/readme.md

 # Job Scraper

-This project is a web scraper built with Scrapy to collect job listings and save them to a CSV file.
+This project scrapes bayt.com built with Scrapy to collect job listings and companies and save them to a CSV file.

 ## Prerequisites